Carl Nordly

-Carl L. Nordly (August 30, 1901 – February 1990) was a head men's basketball coach at the University of Minnesota.
-Nordly started his coaching career at Carleton College, where he played collegiately.
-In 1935, Nordly became a professor at Minnesota and in 1942, following the first retirement of Dave MacMillan, took over as Gophers head coach.
-He coached the team from 1942 to 1944 and had a 17–23 career record.
-Nordly remained a professor at Minnesota until 1955.
+Nordly returned to Carleton in January 1931 as head coach of track and field.
+He resigned from the position that spring.
+In 1935, Nordly became a professor at the University of Minnesota.
+He earned a doctorate from Teachers College, Columbia University in 1937.
+Following the first retirement of Dave MacMillan in 1942, Nordly took over as head coach of the Minnesota Golden Gophers men's basketball team.
+He coached the team from 1942 to 1944, compiling a record of 17–23 in two seasons.
 Nordly's coaching style was heavily indebted to Walter Meanwell, former coach of the Wisconsin Badgers.